-Formerly known as: Information and Cybersecurity W233 Privacy Engineering: Read Less [-] CYBER 242 Government, National Security, and the Fifth Domain 3 Units Terms offered: Fall 2022 A variety of actors exploit government and private networks, systems, and data.
-Perpetrators target these systems to engage in cybercrime, espionage, disinformation campaigns, disruption of essential services, destruction of critical infrastructure, and the deletion, theft, or alteration of data.
-The government, military, and private sector have various roles and responsibilities with regard to the protection of the cyber domain.
-In this course, students critically evaluate these roles and responsibilities, the manner in which government networks, systems, and data are secured, and the ability of national and international cybersecurity strategies and partnerships to provide effective and efficient protection of the fifth domain.
-Government, National Security, and the Fifth Domain: Read More [+] Objectives & Outcomes Student Learning Outcomes: Critically assess national and international cybersecurity strategies Describe and evaluate national and international public-private partnerships.
-Discuss the fifth domain and its protection within the context of national security.
+Formerly known as: Information and Cybersecurity W233 Privacy Engineering: Read Less [-] CYBER 242 New Domains of Competition: Cybersecurity and Public Policy 3 Units Terms offered: Summer 2023, Spring 2023, Fall 2022 Cybersecurity is a primary national security and public policy concern.
+The government, military and private sector have various roles and responsibilities with regard to the protection of the cyber domain.
+In this course, students critically evaluate these roles and responsibilities, the manner in which government networks, systems, and data are secured, and the ability of national and international cybersecurity strategies and partnerships to mitigate the security risks introduced by society's increased reliance on information.
+New Domains of Competition: Cybersecurity and Public Policy: Read More [+] Objectives & Outcomes Course Objectives: Critically assess national and international cybersecurity strategies Describe and evaluate national and international public-private partnerships.
+Discuss the developments in the cyber domain and and its protection within the context of national security.
 Identify lessons learned and recommend ways to improve national and international approaches to cybersecurity.
 Identify the roles and responsibilities of the military, government, and the private sector in cybersecurity.
 Utilize an evidence-based approach to analyze the security of government networks and systems and privacy of retained data.
 Rules & Requirements Prerequisites: MICS students only.
 CYBER 200 and CYBER 202 Credit Restrictions: Students will receive no credit for CYBER W242 after completing CYBER 242.
 A deficient grade in CYBER W242 may be removed by taking CYBER 242.
 Hours & Format Fall and/or spring: 14 weeks - 3 hours of lecture per week Summer: 14 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Information and Cybersecurity/Graduate Grading: Letter grade.